New MAVENCLAD® Data at ACTRIMS-ECTRIMS MSVirtual2020 Meeting Highlight Rapid Onset of Action and Compelling Post-Approval Safety

-New MAVENCLAD® Data at ACTRIMS-ECTRIMS MSVirtual2020 Meeting Highlight Rapid Onset of Action and Compelling Post-Approval Safety (Di venerdì 11 settembre 2020) In MAGNIFY-MS, patients experienced a Rapid Onset of Action from end of Month 1 that was significant in all study periods versus baseline Post-Approval Safety analysis showed no increased risk of viral respiratory infections and lower rates of malignancy than in the clinical trial program Data from MAVENCLAD-treated patients with confirmed or suspected COVID-19 suggest no increased risk of severe outcomes DARMSTADT, Germany, Sept.
-11, 2020 /PRNewswire/
+New MAVENCLAD® Data at ACTRIMS-ECTRIMS MSVirtual2020 Meeting Highlight Rapid Onset of Action and Compelling Post-Approval Safety (Di venerdì 11 settembre 2020) 11, 2020 /PRNewswire/

+Merck, a leading science and technology company, today announced the ...
+It is estimated approximately 2.3 million people have MS worldwide.
+While symptoms can vary, the most ...
+Leggi su cataniaoggi

-Merck, a leading science and technology company, today announced the presentation of new efficacy Data from the Phase IV MAGNIFY-MS study on MAVENCLAD® (cladribine tablets) in patients with relapsing multiple sclerosis (RMS) which showed a Rapid Onset of ...
-Leggi su liberoquotidiano
+Merck, a leading science and technology company, today announced the ...
+It is estimated approximately 2.3 million people have MS worldwide.
+While symptoms can vary, the most ...
+Leggi su cataniaoggi

 Ultime Notizie dalla rete : New MAVENCLAD®Sclerosi multipla, arriva nuovo farmaco Adnkronos